 I think there is a misconception that spiralizing is labour intensive and not worth the effort.
-In reality it doesn’t require very much effort, there is no chopping involved and, with this particular recipe, there is no need to boil and mash the potatoes, so it’s actually a simpler and quicker way of preparing them.
-My personal opinion is that using spiralized potatoes makes this dish more interesting (although I am probably biased, as I do like my spiralizer a lot!).
+In reality it doesn’t require very much effort and there is no chopping involved.
+With this particular recipe, there is also no need to boil and mash the potatoes, so it’s actually a simpler and quicker way of preparing them.
+I think that using spiralized potatoes makes this easy ground turkey shepherds pie more interesting.
+(I might be a little biased here as I do like my spiralizer a lot!).
 The kids loved the potato spaghetti!

 - 450 g turkey mince

 - 1 onion finely chopped

 - 80 g cheddar cheese grated

 - 4 tablespoons tomato puree

 - 1 teaspoon Worcestershire sauce

 - 1/4 teaspoon each nutmeg and allspice

 - 1 bay leaf

 In a large frying pan (with a lid) heat up 3 tablespoons of the oil, add the bay leaf, garlic and onion and fry over a medium heat for 2 minutes, stirring often.
 Add the pumpkin, season and fry for 2 more minutes.
 Cover and simmer for 10 minutes or until the pumpkin starts to soften, stirring occasionally.